isovalent/ebpf-docs/docs/linux/concepts/kfuncs.md

 A parameter with the `__uninit` suffix is used to indicate that the parameter will be treated as if its uninitialized.
 Normally, without this annotation, the verifier will enforce that all parameters are initialized before they are used.

-So its typically used in situations where a KFunc intializes a object for you.
+So its typically used in situations where a KFunc initializes a object for you.

 ### `__alloc` annotation